There once was a Rose that was trying to Hide. Sometimes, it had to Blink, and at such times, it could not look, but it could...

 Listen ended up being a huge disappointment because of that.
 We got this sequence of spooky events, but none of them were related to each other at all, only happening together by coincidence.
 The whole thing was really three completely separate episodes, broken up by a series of commercial breaks attempts at salvaging a bad date.

 Don't you hate it when your first date gets interrupted by an astronaut wandering through the restaurant?
+Fortunately, none of the other patrons cared. |

 One last continuity point.
 Look at the chalkboard when the Doctor and Clara are just taking off for Gloucester.